(This article was last updated on Jan. 6, 2023)

 - The potential to achieve a 100% loss if it goes wrong.
 Even with asset-backed investments, it is possible to lose it all.
 Again, this isn’t a big deal if you recognize this beforehand, and keep the risk at a manageable level.

 Pardus isn’t a bad investment and has so far performed well.
-However, you should probably only consider it if you are high-net-worth and this investment is only a portion of a wider portfolio.
+However, you should probably only consider it if you are someone with high net worth and this investment is only a portion of a wider portfolio that you own.

-There are also better options available on a risk:reward basis.
-It is important that you either understand the risk properly yourself or have an advisor who does.
+There are also better options available on a risk-reward basis.
+It is important that you either understand the risk properly yourself or have a financial adviser who does.

 Pained by financial indecision?
 Want to invest with Adam?